 Make a gift that touches hundreds of students and faculty by investing in the School of Nursing’s cutting-edge programs.
 One of the biggest needs is updating outdated and worn out technology.
 The school is especially dedicated to regular improvements within their standardized patient laboratory and the simulation laboratory.
 The overall technology upgrades are costly, but also an essential ingredient for the school to remain on the front-line of health care changes.

-Chemistry and School of Biological Sciences Labs
+Chemistry and School of Biological and Chemical Sciences Labs

 Renovating and expanding UMKC’s primary biology and chemistry teaching laboratories enhances our ability to offer outstanding research and academic degree programs in modern sciences at both the undergraduate and graduate level.
 Upon completion of the entire project — anticipated by July 2018 — UMKC students and faculty will enjoy state-of-the-art spaces that meet current laboratory standards and modern technology requirements, along with teaching areas conducive to a collaborative learning environment.